haroldwongms/openshift-containerplatform/README.md

 8.  infraInstanceCount: Number of infra nodes to deploy
 9.  dataDiskSize: Size of data disk to attach to nodes for Docker volume - valid sizes are 128 GB, 512 GB and 1023 GB
 10. adminUsername: Admin username for both OS (VM) login and initial OpenShift user
-11. openshiftPassword: Password for OpenShift user
+11. openshiftPassword: Password for OpenShift user and root user
-11. enableMetrics: Enable Metrics - value is either true or false
+11. enableMetrics: Enable Metrics - value is either "true" or "false"
-11. enableLoggin: Enable Logging - value is either true or false
+11. enableLogging: Enable Logging - value is either "true" or "false"
 12. rhsmUsernamePasswordOrActivationKey: Choose to use Username and Password or Organization ID and Activation Key for registration.
 Valid values are "usernamepassword" and "activationkey".
 12. rhsmUsernameOrOrgId: Red Hat Subscription Manager Username or Organization ID.
 If usernamepassword selected in previous input, then use Username; otherwise entier Organization ID.
 To find your Organization ID, run on registered server: `subscription-manager identity`.
 13. rhsmPasswordOrActivationKey: Red Hat Subscription Manager Password or Activation Key for your Cloud Access subscription.
 You can get this from [here](https://access.redhat.com/management/activation_keys).